JanDeDobbeleer/oh-my-posh/packages/powershell/oh-my-posh/README.md

 # PowerShell package

-The goal of this module is to wrap the `go-my-posh` binaries into a PowerShell module and allow easy installation and ease of use when setting the prompt.
+The goal of this module is to wrap the `oh-my-posh` binaries into a PowerShell module and allow easy installation and ease of use when setting the prompt.

 ## Testing